Browse our jobs and apply for your next role.

 A highly important position within all corporations, the IT Director will have the overall responsibility for the organisation’s networks, systems, hardware, software, and cloud computing operations.
 This is an interesting role that attracts those with excellent people management skills, an organised mindset, and a strong understanding of all things technological.

+An IT Director job description covers a range of responsibilities to ensure the organisation's IT infrastructure is running smoothly.
 The many duties that an IT Director has will include the likes of:

 As befits such a senior role, several qualities will be needed to become a successful IT Director.
-Chief among them will be an understanding of technical applications that are available now, as well as a comprehension of those to come.
+Among them will be an understanding of technical applications that are available now, as well as a comprehension of those to come.
 A mindset that combines analytical and methodical thinking will be an advantage, and the ability to focus on the small things while remembering the big picture is a must.

-Realistic candidates will also have extremely good communications skills, whether listening to concerns of team members or passing on technical information to other directors.
+Realistic candidates will also have extremely good communication skills, whether listening to the concerns of team members or passing on technical information to other directors.
 There will be a need to compile reports at times, so those skills will have to be both verbal and written.
 Directors of IT can expect to be working under immense pressure occasionally, so remaining calm is a definite plus point.

 In most instances, potential employers will look for candidates who have gained a bachelor’s or master’s degree in the likes of information technology, computer science, computer engineering or business management.
 Experience working with relevant computer systems may also be a must, depending on the specific role.

 While a Director of IT may not necessarily need to be fluent in computer languages, a good understanding of the strengths and weaknesses of each will go a long way.
 Recruitment teams may also be on the lookout for candidates who have attained qualifications or certifications in some form of management within a corporate environment.
 As IT Director jobs are senior roles in an organisation, there should also be evidence of leadership skills, such as several years of experience managing IT teams.